Visiting Oxford University Colleges

 More info: How to Arrange a Visit to an Oxford College

-Oxford colleges don’t specialise in a particular subject.
+As we have mentioned above, Oxford colleges don’t specialise in a particular subject.
 Instead, they offer several lectures and practical assignments.
-In general, the colleges organise the tutorials and provide the accommodation, and the academic department(s) that run your course organise your assessment, lectures, and practical work.
+In general, the colleges organise the tutorials and provide the accommodation, and the academic department(s) that run your course, your assessment, lectures, and practical work.

 Museums & Art Galleries